Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/azure/README.md

  - Create an Event Hubs _namespace_ .
  - Create an Event Hub (one Event Hub per Kafka topic) with name `stocks`.
- - Ensure the Kafka protocol is enabled on the namespace (it is enabled by default).
+ - Ensure the Kafka protocol is enabled on the namespace (it should enabled by default depending on pricing tier choosen but you can check in _Settings->Properties _).
  - Retrieve a Shared Access Policy connection string with the required permissions (`Listen` for consumers, `Send` for producers).

 The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Azure Event Hubs_ as follows: